Jaxo/fabric-wiki/blog-posts/Fisking-Why-Bitcoin-Matters.md

 [has been studied][Bitcoin-theory-byzantine-generals] by academics, and in my review of the literature, I have found _no_ examples of academics claiming that Bitcoin solves the "Asynchronous BGP".
-Rather, they all study the "Synchronous BGP".
-We shoudln't be
+Rather, they all study the (unrealistic) "Synchronous BGP".
+We shoudln't be surprised: academics like to write papers with positive results (nobody wants to tell the world that
-surprised: academics like to write papers with positive results (nobody wants to tell the world that Omega-3 fatty acids are useless), and this is no exception.
+[Omega-3 fatty acids are useless][omega-3-samefacts]), and this is no exception.

 So let's be clear: